jmuse13/Vectorlike_leptons/README.md

 ## Quick Start

-Instructions for building and running:
+Instructions for building and running on lxplus (CERN):

 ```
 setupATLAS && lsetup cmake && lsetup root